Is hotel management responsible for your injuries? Find out how to get the compensation you deserve for injuries at a hotel or resort.

-You’ve heard the expression “Time is of the essence.”
+Ask for the manager: You’ve heard the expression “Time is of the essence.”
 When it comes to hotel injuries, this is especially true.
-You must link your injury to the event that caused it, and do so as soon as possible.
-The more time that passes between your injury and your reporting it, the greater the chance the hotel manager can deny it.
+As soon as possible, you must link your injury to the event that caused it.
+The more time that passes before reporting your injury, the harder it will be to build a believable claim.

-Witness statements are building blocks in your injury claim.
+Talk to witnesses: Witness statements are building blocks in your injury claim.
 The more you have, the stronger your claim will be.
-Eyewitnesses, especially those with no personal or financial interest in your claim are the best.
-The insurance company will take their version of events seriously.
+Family and friend witness statements are helpful, although independent witness statements are best.
+Independent witnesses have no personal or financial interest in your claim, so the insurance company gives more weight to their testimony.

-For example, let’s say you were out by the hotel pool.
-When you stepped down into the shallow end, your foot slipped on a small step.
-As your foot slipped, you fell, striking your head on the pool’s edge.
-Another guest happened to be sunning in a chair close to where you fell.
-When she saw you slip and fall, she jumped from her chair to help you out of the pool.
+Let’s say you were out by the hotel pool.
+When you stepped down into the shallow end, your heel caught on something, and you fell, striking your head on the pool’s edge.
+Another guest happened to be sunning in a nearby chair.
+When she saw you go down, she jumped from her chair to help you out of the pool.

-You were sure there wasn’t a step inside the pool.
-You didn’t see one.
-When you and the witness looked closer, you saw there was a step, but because it had no marking or tread, it was virtually invisible beneath the water.
+When you and the witness looked to see what caused you to fall, you both realized there was a step under the water, but because it had no marking or tread, it was virtually invisible beneath the water.

-While waiting for the manager to provide medical assistance to treat the cut on your head, ask the witness to write down how she too couldn’t see the “invisible step.”
-Ask her to confirm that in her written statement.
+In this situation, ask the witness to write down what happened, including her discovery of the “invisible step.”
 Make sure she clearly explains how she saw you fall and hit your head on the side of the pool.
 Remember to have her sign and date her statement.

-Cell phones can multitask.
-Your cell phone can photograph and video the cause of your injury and the injury itself.
-The audio can record witness statements, employee admissions, and your own version of the events leading to your injury.
+Take pictures and video: Use your smartphone or another device to photograph and video the cause of your injury and the injury itself.
+The audio can record witness statements, employee admissions, and your version of the events leading to your injury.

-For example, when sitting down at the desk in your hotel room the chair beneath gave way, and you fell to the floor injuring your back.
+In this scenario, while sitting down at the desk in your hotel room the chair beneath gave way.
+You fall to the floor injuring your back.
 After you call the manager, take out your cell phone and photograph the broken chair.
 Use the video function to take a panoramic view of the room and the chair as it sits broken on the floor.

 If a housekeeper is close by, ask her to come in to witness what happened.
 Ask her if she normally cleans your room.
 Ask her whether she knew the chair was weak or whether someone repaired it recently.

-To complete your burden of proof in a hotel injury claim requires evidence of damages.
-If you don’t have any real damages (costs relating to your injury), then you don’t have a claim.
-You need to make copies of your medical bills, receipts for prescriptions, bandages, doctor’s office parking lot fees, and even receipts for the gasoline you used for all the trips.
+Proof of damages: To complete your burden of proof in a hotel injury claim requires evidence of damages.
+If you don’t have any expenses related to your injury, then you don’t have a claim.
+You’ll need copies of your medical bills and records, and receipts for prescriptions, bandages, and transportation expenses.

-You also need written verification of your lost wages.
-Be sure your supervisor sets out on company letterhead a detailed itemization of the wages you’ve lost.
-Include any missed bonuses, and any vacation or sick days you used.
-It all counts as compensation.
+It would help if you also had written verification of your lost wages.
+Ask your employer for a written statement itemizing wages you’ve lost, missed bonuses, and any vacation or sick days you used.

 How Much is Your Injury Claim Worth?